aelkholy9/aelkholy9/README.md

 ### Hi there 👋

+Hi, i'm Abdelrahman Elkholy, a passionate software engineer and self-taught Flutter developer from Egypt.
+My passion lies in developing software that improves people's lives.

 <!--
 **aelkholy9/aelkholy9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.